CCnova/Customers_Project/README.md

   This will make the application load data from the customers csv file located in customers/data <br />

-After you populated the database you can head to http://127.0.0.1:8000/api and start consuming the API from a simple webpage <br />
+After you setup the project you can head to http://127.0.0.1:8000/api and start consuming the API from a simple webpage <br />